rapidsai/cudf/docs/cudf/source/internals.md

 * A **data buffer** that may store the data for the column elements.
   Some column types do not have a data buffer, instead storing data in the children columns.
 * A **mask buffer** whose bits represent the validity (null or not null) of each element.
   Columns whose elements are all "valid" may not have a mask buffer.
+Mask buffers are padded to 64 bytes.
 * A tuple of **children** columns, which enable the representation complex types such as columns with non-fixed width elements (e.g., strings, lists).
 * If the Column represents a slice, an integer **offset** into the first element of the slice

-For example, the `NumericalColumn` backing a Series of size 1000 with `dtype='int32'` and containing nulls is composed of:
+For example, the `NumericalColumn` backing a Series with 1000 elements of type 'int32' and containing nulls is composed of:

-2. A data buffer of size 4000 bytes
+1. A data buffer of size 4000 bytes
-2. A mask buffer of size 128 bytes (mask buffers are 64-byte aligned)
+2. A mask buffer of size 128 bytes
 3. No children columns

 As another example, the `StringColumn` backing the Series